Chaitanyabsprip/fastaction.nvim/README.md

 ## Features

 - **Popup Interface**: Display code actions in a customizable popup window.
-- **Keybindings**:Configure keys to quickly dismiss or select code actions, making your workflow more efficient.
+- **Keybindings**: Configure keys to quickly dismiss or select code actions, making your workflow more efficient.
-- **Priority Handling**:Customize the display order of actions based on priority, ensuring the most used actions are always visible on top.
+- **Priority Handling**: Customize the display order of actions based on priority, ensuring the most used actions are always visible on top.
-- **Flexible Selection**:Extendable selection prompt that can replace Neovim's built-in `vim.ui.select`, providing more versatility in how you interact with lists
+- **Flexible Selection**: Extendable selection prompt that can replace Neovim's built-in `vim.ui.select`, providing more versatility in how you interact with lists

 ## Installation